Aniruddha775/Hacktoberfest2021-Contribute/README.md

 # Steps for Contribution

-   Fork this Repo and star it.
+   1. Fork this Repo and star it.
-   Add the program file given in the [Issues](https://github.com/Aniruddha775/Hacktoberfest2021-Contribute/issues) tab in the specified language folder.
+   2. Add the program file given in the [Issues](https://github.com/Aniruddha775/Hacktoberfest2021-Contribute/issues) tab in the specified language folder.
-    `For example- If you write a program in C then add your program file in C folder` Create a Pull Request and wait patiently for your pull request to be merged.
+    `For example- If you write a program in C then add your program file in C folder` 3.Create a Pull Request and wait patiently for your pull request to be merged.
-   Thank You! and Happy Contributing.
+   ->Thank You! and Happy Contributing.

 * Make Sure you Give proper name to your files describing the addition.
 * Also Make Sure you comment your code whereever necessary.